-Carson City, in particular, has been identified as the "Gold Standard" among the rural counties in providing indigent defense services.
+Carson City, in particular, was identified as the "Gold Standard" among the rural counties in providing indigent defense services.
 Carson City already contracts with the Nevada State Public Defender's Office to represent indigent persons in Carson City.
 Carson City already contracts with conflict counsel to represent indigent persons in Carson City when the Nevada State Public Defender's Office has a conflict.
-Carson City already works with private attorneys to represent indigent persons in Carson City when the Nevada State Public Defender's Office has a conflict.
 Carson City already works with private attorneys to represent indigent persons in Carson City when the Nevada State Public Defender's Office and contracted conflict counsel have a conflict.
-The Indigent Defense Services Plan contemplates continuing these services.
+The Plan contemplates continuing these services.

-Through the work of the IDC, the Nevada Supreme Court entered an administrative order in Administrative Docket (ADKT) 411 implementing certain recommendations and standards for the provision of indigent defense services in Nevada, and the Legislature created the Board of Indigent Defense Services ("Board") and the Department of Indigent Defense Services, both codified in NRS Chapter 180, in the 2019 Legislative session.
-With the creation of the Board and Department, the IDC was disbanded, with the Board and Department picking up where the IDC left off to ensure effective assistance of counsel to indigent persons in Nevada.
-The Board has enacted Temporary Regulations requiring Carson City to submit its initial indigent defense plan to the Department on or before September 3, 2021.
+Through the work of the IDC, the Nevada Supreme Court entered an administrative order in Administrative Docket ("ADKT") 411 implementing certain recommendations and standards for the provision of indigent defense services in Nevada, and the Legislature created the Board of Indigent Defense Services ("Board") and DIDS, both codified in NRS Chapter 180, in the 2019 Legislative session.
+With the creation of the Board and DIDS, the IDC was disbanded, with the Board and DIDS picking up where the IDC left off to ensure effective assistance of counsel to indigent persons in Nevada.
+The Board has enacted Temporary Regulations requiring Carson City to submit its initial Plan to the Department.